 Celebrate the arrival of the first pioneer settlers to the Salt Lake Valley!
-The Days of ’47, Inc. remembers Utah’s early pioneers with a variety of events beginning with nominations for Pioneers of Progress awards and culminating with an all-day extravaganza with a Sunrise Service and Parade in downtown Salt Lake City on July 24th, 2013, a state-wide holiday, followed by our Rodeo Finals that evening at EnergySolutions Arena .
+The Days of ’47, Inc. remembers Utah’s early and current pioneers with a variety of events beginning with nominations for Pioneers of Progress awards and culminating with an all-day extravaganza with a Sunrise Service and Parade in downtown Salt Lake City on July 24th, 2013, a state-wide holiday, followed by our Rodeo Finals that evening at EnergySolutions Arena .
 Bring your family and friends to the 2013 festivities.
 Most are free!

 Our 2013 Theme: “Pioneers — Our Anchor for the Future”